 Dine with the family at 43 Merah Saga, #01-62 Chip Bee Gardens, Singapore, 278115.

 Tai Cheong Bakery is a popular name in Hong Kong.
 When the brand reached Singapore, it won the hearts of locals.
 Patrons always look forward to traditional Hong Kong cuisine.
 Also, they loved the Cha Chaan Teng concept.

-Three Eggs Macaroni Soup with Luncheon Meat is a comfort food during raining season.
-Every plate consists of a sunny side up, springy macaroni, and strips of savoury luncheon meat.
-All these ingredients simmered in a flavorful tomato broth.
+Three Eggs Macaroni Soup with Luncheon Meat is a comfort food during the rainy season.
+Every plate has a sunny side up, springy macaroni, and strips of savoury luncheon meat.
+All these ingredients are simmered in a flavorful tomato broth.

 Taste the fantastic yet limited egg tarts at 31 Lorong Liput, Singapore, 277742.